achall36/RoxvilleRooster.github.io/pulp_game_setting_rules.md

 Declaration, but generally, if what you propose makes the game more interesting, odds are in your favor.
-If a proposed declaration isn’t approved, you keep the benny, and the change doesn’t happen.
+If a proposed declaration isn't approved, you keep the benny, and the change doesn’t happen.